base/base/docs/specs/experimental/custom-gas-token.md

 The `depositERC20Transaction` function is useful for sending custom gas tokens to L2.
-It is broken out into its own interface to maintain backwards compatibility with chains that use `ether`, to help simplify the implementation and to prevent footguns when trying to deposit an ERC20 native asset into a chain that uses `ether` as its native asset.
+It is broken out into its own interface to maintain backwards compatibility with chains that use `ether`, to help simplify the implementation and make it explicit for callers that are trying to deposit an ERC20 native asset.

 ```solidity
 function depositERC20Transaction(